itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 ## A simpler way to work

 CloudCannon streamlines the entire process of creating websites for non-developers so you can concentrate on creating stunning experiences.
-Developers no longer need to use heavy-weight
+Developers can build faster and have more control when creating websites.
+Non-developers have a beautiful inline editing experience.
+The CloudCannon Bitbucket Connect Add-on means you can do all of this from with in Bitbucket.